Wisconsin Department of Corrections: Division of Community Corrections

 The function of the Division of Community Corrections (DCC) is to supervise offenders (more than 68,000 as of 2017) on probation, parole or extended supervision, which includes the operation and maintenance of the Wisconsin sex offender registry program.
 These offenders are supervised by Probation and Parole Agents who use evidence based-practices to enhance public safety by addressing their offender's most influential criminogenic needs to lower their level of recidivism and assist them in building skills needed to be successful in the community.
 Agents provide investigative services to the courts and the Parole Commission to aid in sentencing and community reentry planning.

 On August 24, 2020, a Division of Community Corrections building was burned down during the Kenosha unrest.
 This office was responsible for the supervision of sexual offenders in Kenosha.

 Division of Management Services

 The Division of Management Services (DMS) provides analytical and operational services that support all Department of Corrections' policies, programs, and service delivery initiatives.
 The Division serves as a resource in the areas of training, risk management and safety, fleet management, budgeting, internal auditing, accounting, fiscal services, food services, purchasing and procurement, facilities management, telecommunications, general support services, information systems, technology management, and records management.

 Facilities

 The Wisconsin Department of Corrections operates 20 prisons.

 Fallen officers

-Since the establishment of the Wisconsin Department of Corrections, Two officers have died in the line of duty.
+Since the establishment of the Wisconsin Department of Corrections, three officers have died in the line of duty.